-Mission-critical facilities are vital infrastructures that require high availability, fault tolerance, redundancy, and disaster resilience to ensure seamless operations in industries such as healthcare, finance, and telecommunications.
+Mission-critical facilities are vital infrastructures that require HA, fault tolerance, redundancy, and disaster resilience to ensure seamless operations in industries such as healthcare, finance, and telecommunications.
 The paper evaluated primary features alongside engineering protocols and disaster resilience methods that serve to sustain these facilities.
-Organizations can reduce the risks that stem from failures and cyber threats as well as natural disasters by combining redundancy elements with AI-driven monitoring and software-defined networking and cyber recovery architecture systems.
-On top of that, smart city networks and disaster recovery strategies make the disaster resilient by integrating their capabilities.
-Confidentiality and integrity issues related to digital service expansion coupled with increasing sophistication of cyber threats compel ongoing development of engineering and security approaches to maintain uninterrupted mission-critical infrastructures.
+Organizations can reduce the risks that stem from failures and cyber threats as well as natural disasters by combining redundancy elements with AI-driven monitoring and SDN and cyber recovery architecture systems.
+On top of that, smart city networks and DR strategies make the disaster resilient by integrating their capabilities.
+Confidentiality and integrity issues related to digital service expansion coupled with increasing sophistication of cyber threats compel ongoing development of engineering and security approaches to maintain uninterrupted missioncritical infrastructures.

-Future research should continue to advance the predictive analytics of AI to enlarge the fault detection and avoidance outreach to mission critical facilities and include physiological and energy consumption data to optimize AI's capacity for fault detection.
-In addition, a study of the possibility of quantum computing in the development of optimal disaster recovery strategies and network resilience to create new ways to increase the robustness of the infrastructure.
+Future research should continue to advance the predictive analytics of AI to enlarge the fault detection and avoidance outreach to missioncritical facilities and include physiological and energy consumption data to optimize AI's capacity for fault detection.
+In addition, a study of the possibility of quantum computing in the development of optimal DR strategies and network resilience to create new ways to increase the robustness of the infrastructure.
 Security of critical data and automation of recovery processes can also be a promising field of application of blockchain technology.
-In addition, sustainability measures, including energy efficient redundant system and green computing solutions will also be needed for long time resilience and efficiency of mission critical infrastructures.
-In conclusion, the last thing is to investigate the efficiency of these global best practices and regulatory frameworks for standardizing resilience measures for different industries
+In addition, sustainability measures, including energy-efficient redundant system and green computing solutions will also be needed for the long-term resilience and efficiency of mission-critical infrastructures.
+In conclusion, the last thing is to investigate the efficiency of these global best practices and regulatory frameworks for standardizing resilience measures for different industries.